Fatal E-Commerce Website Mistakes Costing You Sales

 Bad online reviews

 More than half of consumers base their purchase decisions on online reviews posted by other customers.
 If there are satisfied reviews by former customers, it is bound to influence the decisions of present customers.
-Studying your online reviews gives great perspective into what you are doing right and how you can improve.
+Studying your online reviews gives a great perspective into what you are doing right and how you can improve.
 Also not responding to bad reviews also demonstrates a lack of customer relation.
 Sometimes people are beyond help but at least if you provide a response it tells new prospective customers that you tried and that you want to make things right when there is a problem.

 E-Commerce websites are everywhere and there are many different schools of thought on what makes a good online store.
 Avoid the above mistakes and you should be able to take your online store to the next level.

 You can read about more online website mistakes or best practices here – Double Website Leads or here – Website Design 101.
 You can also download our 47 Point Home Page Checklist or for a personalized assessment of your website sign up for our FREE website rescue audit.